wasp-lang/wasp/web/docs/auth/social-auth/github.md

 </TabItem>
 </Tabs>

-We imported the generated Auth UI component and used them in our pages.
+We imported the generated Auth UI components and used them in our pages.
 Read more about the Auth UI components [here](../../auth/ui).

 ### Conclusion